Reading food labels

 Allergen information on food labels

-The Food Standards Code requires the following common food allergens (as well as sulphites and gluten) to be declared on packaged food labels by 25 February 2026:
+In Australia the Food Standards Code requires the following common food allergens to be declared on packaged food labels (including imported products):

 The Food Standards Code also requires that added sulphites in concentrations of 10mg/kg or more must also be declared on food labels of packaged foods.